ketangupta1/Elastic-Search/README.md

       }
     Multiline script is written under two double quotes(""), above it is three bcz one is for source. if age is less than or equal to 0 then ctx.op='noop' means no operations. else decrease the age by 1.
 If we write ctx.op='delete' then in this condition if age is less than or equal to 0 delete that document.

+- Upsert
+  If there is no document for the id provided and we try to update that document then there will be error.
+So upsert is used to handle that if no document is there then create a new one provided in the upsert.

+      POST index_name/_update/id
+      {
+        "script":{
+          "source": "ctx._source.age++"
+        },
+        "upsert": {
+          "name": "Rahul",
+          "age": 30
+        }
+      }
+- Replace
+  It will replace the old document with new provided one.

+      PUT index_name/_doc/id
+      {
+        "name": "Piyush",
+        "age": 28
+      }